Doing Sports that makes a real Difference

-Association of Zambia.
-Nationally they are strategically placed as members of the District and Provincial AIDS Task Force as well as the Zambia National Education Coalition.
-Locally, strong relationships with local civic leaders and communities are essential for decision making and programmes development.
+In early December 2020, CHESIZ was nominated for the international Football for Friendship award in recognition of our work in gender empowerment.
+We are networked within the world of Sports for Development through our membership of the Sports for Social Change Network Africa (SSCNA), and the Zambian Street Football Network.
+We also hold membership with the Football Association of Zambia.
+Nationally we are strategically placed as members of the District and Provincial AIDS Task Force as well as the Zambia National Education Coalition.
+We have a strong relationship with local civic leaders and communities which are essential for decision making and programmes development.

 `I’ve been thinking through the use of football and sport in particular, it has brought a lot of teamwork and confidence.
-And then people are not shy to talk about HIV and AIDS, they are confident to walk into any counselling and testing centre and access services and really feel proud to encourage the fellow peers to access the same services.
+And the Young people are not shy to talk about HIV and AIDS, they are confident to walk into any counseling and testing centre and access services and really feel proud to encourage the fellow peers to access the same services.
 So it has been through the use of sports, they should be no longer shy, they are very free, they are confident, and they have been kept healthy.
 It has also acted as a preventive measure in that the kids when they’re having those sports activities, they are kept busy.
 By the time they’re going back to their various homes, they are already tired and their mind just focused on other things, which prevents them from indulging in illicit activities such as sex, drug abuse, and those sorts of things’